Schille/Schille.github.io/README.md

 This is Michael Schilonka's profile site at [michael.schilonka.de](https://michael.schilonka.de).

-## License

-This theme is free and open source software, distributed under the The MIT License.
-So feel free to use this Jekyll theme anyway you want.

 ## Credits

 This theme was partially designed with the inspiration from these fine folks